 - a.
 It is your responsibility to provide a public address system for your air show.
 If you cannot provide a public address system, you must notify the Thunderbird Air Show Events Coordinator NLT 90 days prior to your show.
 We will bring our own public address system that covers approximately 300-foot frontal area and contains all amplifiers, speakers, microphones, and radios necessary for required transmission/reception.
 The Thunderbird sound system will be used only for the Thunderbird demonstration.
 It is not available as a sound system for the entire show.
-We desire to tie-in to the show site's public address system, but reserve the right to use our own system if required. - b.
+We desire to tie-in to the show site's public address system but reserve the right to use our own system if required. - b.
 Commercial radio broadcasts of the narration and Thunderbird air show music are possible through direct tiein.
 We encourage shows with large crowd viewing areas - especially beach shows - to coordinate with a local radio station to broadcast the narration and music via a tie-in with our communications trailer; this will increase our exposure to the viewing crowd which may be out of listening range of the available speaker setup.
 The broadcast must be commercial free during the Thunderbird show. - c.
 If radio or TV stations need power, the sponsor must provide it. - d.
-During the Friday practice session the Thunderbird Communications Specialist will tie-in to the show site's system.
+During the Friday practice session, the Thunderbird Communications Specialist will tie-in to the show site's system.
 To make an accurate test of the show location system, it must be completely set-up and at the same volume levels that will be used for the show.
 Our communications specialists must control all tie-ins.
-No unauthorized tie-ins will be allowed - e.
-Normally, the communications trailer is stowed in the maintenance hangar.
-At deployed show site locations, i.e. a beach, please provide either a secure storage facility at the show site, or provide overnight security at the communications trailer if left outside. - f.
+No unauthorized tie-ins will be allowed. - e.
+Normally, the communications trailer is kept at showcenter from the morning practice day until after the last show at which it will be stowed in the maintenance hangar.
+In the event of inclement weather, it will typically be stowed in the hangar until approximately 2 hours prior to "mic time" and returned immediately after the show.
+At deployed show site locations, i.e. a beach, please provide either a secure storage facility at the show site or provide overnight security at the communications trailer if left outside. - f.
 The communications trailer is 11ft 10in long, 6ft 3in wide, 7ft 2in high, and weighs 4,400 lbs.